michaelvl/helm2yaml/README.md

 `--auto-api-upgrade`, the `helm2yaml` tool can automatically upgrade API versions.

+### Running Container as Non-Root

+When using `helm2yaml` as a container with Helm3, the `HOME` environment variable should be set to a path write-able by the user UID used within the container.
+This is due to Helm3 using the HOMe environment variable for location of configuration.

 ### Notes

 `helm template` ignores namespace, i.e. the namespace is not included in the